Reflecting on 2023 and Embracing 2024: Metalama's Journey

 Content Marketing

 We’ll devote part of our development energy towards delivering a robust content marketing strategy.
-Our goal is to create articles that delve into topics either directly or indirectly linked to Metalana and PostSharp.
+We aim to create articles that cover topics directly or indirectly linked to Metalana and PostSharp.
 So, expect our blog to be buzzing with a greater number of posts post-winter, covering a wide range of topics, not just confined to our products.

 Developer Nation Survey